Fencing rules: Protocol and rules

 This procedure is repeated until either one of the fencers has reached the required number of points (generally, 1, 5, or 15, depending on the format of the bout) or until the time allowed for the bout runs out.

-Fencing bouts are timed: the clock is started every time the referee calls "Allez" and stopped every time they calls "Halt!".
+Fencing bouts are timed: the clock is started every time the referee calls "Allez" and stopped every time they call "Halt!".
 The bout must stop after three minutes of fencing (or 8 touches in saber).
 In 15 point bouts, a 1-minute break occurs in between the three-minute intervals.
 If 9 minutes of fencing time elapse in a 15 touch bout, or 3 in a 5 touch bout, the bout is over and the current scores are taken as final.
 If the score is tied when time runs out then the director determines priority randomly.
 After priority is determined the fencers bout for one minute.
 If a point is scored, then that fencer wins, however if no points are scored then the fencer with priority wins.
 Note that this concept of priority is not the same as the priority used in foil and sabre to determine right-of-way.

+Since July 1, 2020 (and reconfirmed by FIE public notice in September 2020 and in January 2021), by public written notice the FIE had replaced its previous handshake requirement with a "salute" by the opposing fencers, and written in its public notice that handshakes were "suspended until further notice."

+After the Olga Kharlan handshaking incident in 2023, the International Fencing Federation changed its rules so that the previously required handshakes between fencers at the end of a bout would become optional, with a distance greeting permitted instead.

 Priority ("Right of way")

 Foil and sabre are governed by priority rules, according to which fencer first initiated a correctly executed attack, as described in the following paragraphs.
 When both fencers hit more or less simultaneously, only the fencer who had priority receives the point.
 If priority cannot be assigned unambiguously, no points are awarded.
 These rules were adopted in the 18th century as part of teaching practice.
 Their aim is to encourage "sensible" fencing and reward initiative and circumspection at the same time, in particular, to reward fencers for properly made attacks, and penalize fencers for attacking into such an attack that lands, an action that could be lethal with sharp blades.
-The risk of both duellists charging onto one another's swords is kept to a minimum.
+The risk of both duelists charging onto one another's swords is kept to a minimum.
 At least in principle, in a prolonged phrase, the initiative passes smoothly from one fencer to the other, and back again, and so on.
 In practice, most phrases are broken off quickly if neither fencer lands.